-- 1 cup onions finely chopped or sliced
+- 1 cup onions (finely chopped or sliced, 1 large)

-- 1 tsp red chili powder (adjust as needed)
+- 1 teaspoon red chili powder (adjust as needed)

-- 1 tsp garam masala adjust to suit
+- 1 teaspoon garam masala adjust to suit

 - Wash & peel banana.
 Make sure the inner skin has been removed completely.

 - Cube them and add to a steam basket.
 Place in your steamer or cooker or pot and steam till al dente (just cooked).
 It takes around 10 to 12 mins on a medium heat.
-You can also boil them in a open pot with 1½ cups water.
+Or Alternately you can also boil them in a open pot with 1½ cups water.
 Do not make them mushy.

-- Heat a pan with oil and crackle cumin and mustard.
+- Heat a pan with oil.
+Add cumin and mustard seeds.

 - Add tomatoes, salt and turmeric.
 Mix and saute until the tomatoes turn mushy.

-- Pour half cup water to the pan and stir well.
+- Pour half cup water (or plantain cooked water) to the pan and stir well.
 Cook until the mixture turns to a thick gravy like.
 You can add more water if you like a moist curry.
 I made this to a dry raw banana masala curry.

-- Check the salt and spice now.
-Add the steamed banana.
+- Taste test and adjust salt.
+Add the steamed plantain.
 Stir well.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.